jortsmoder/wikiofdark.art/docs/index.md

 #### Face Plumpness

 HRT helps.
-Otherwise, look at Adyfiline, Volufiline, and such.
-See above.
+Otherwise, look at [Adyfiline](#acetyl-hexapeptide-38-adifyline), [Volufiline](#volufiline), and such above.

+### Avoiding scarring

+If cut, there is potential research on avoiding scar tissue from forming.

+#### Verteporfin

+Unknown efficacy.
+Inhibits YAP/TAZ pathways.
+May be used to reduce scarring, but at the cost of increasing skin aging.
+There may one day exist other ways to induce TAP/TAZ (or downstream reduce cGAS–STING activation) that reduce sking aging.

+* Research post by u/darthemofan on u/estrogel: ["Hacking YAP/TAZ mechanosensor against skin aging (in the future)"](https://old.reddit.com/r/estrogel/comments/1bpj9o2/hacking_yaptaz_mechanosensor_against_skin_aging/){.source-link}

 ## Body Hair